zzacong/ITECH2306-Lab-Assignment-1/README.md

 - Improved validation for phoneNumber in RatePayer class
 - Added extra properties and rate payer records to check the validation

+V6.21 by Anush
+- Added fixes to the validation methods and RatePayer default values